scheme-requests-for-implementation/srfi-123/srfi-123.md

 `list-ref`.
 For records, symbols that correspond with the record type's field names are allowed.

-The `ref` procedure has an associated SRFI-17 setter.
+The `ref` procedure has an associated SRFI-17 setter, although the one of `ref*` is strictly more powerful.

     (define vec (vector 0 1 2))
     (set! (ref vec 0) 3)